ITAINNOVA/SAME/README.md

 # SAME: Semantic Aware ModeEls

 SAME: Semantic Aware ModeEls is a framework with different traditional recommendation models and a semantic-aware content-based recommendation model that exploits textual features of items obtained from the Linked Open Data and deep learning transformers like BERT (Bidirectional Encoder Representations from Transformers).

 ## Description

 In this project, we have included the following traditional recommendation models:

 - A random recommendation model that predicts a random rating based on the distribution of the training set, which is assumed to be normal.
 This model was provided by Surprise library.

 - A traditional content-based recommendation model based on Vector Space Model (VSM) to represent the textual information of items, by using TF-IDF weights.
 This model was implemented by using Sklearn library.

 - A semantic-aware content-based recommendation model, based on BERT classifier able to train and test any text information with its related labels.

+- An alternative of the deep content-based recommendation model proposed by Musto, called [deepCBRS](https://github.com/nlp-deepcbrs/amar), that uses a binary classifier based on Bidirectional Recurrent Neuronal Networks (BRNNs).
+Ir order to use 5 classes, we adapted the source code of the original model.
+In addition, we do not use embedding models to represent the textual information of the items.

+C. Musto, T. Franza, G. Semeraro, M. de Gemmis, and P. Lops, “Deepcontent-based  recommender  systems  exploiting  Recurrent  Neural  Net-works and Linked Open Data,” in26th Conference on User Modeling,Adaptation and Personalization (UMAP).ACM, July 2018, pp. 239–244.

 ## Requirements